 Connecting community leaders.
 Improving the lives of kids.

 In an effort to encourage collaborative partnerships and avoid duplication of services between schools, public agencies, and other organizations serving kids and their families, the 1993 Minnesota Legislature approved legislation that led to the creation of 47 family services collaboratives in the state of Minnesota.
 We are one of those 47 collaboratives.
-Our partners serve kids and families in the Wayzata School District.
+Our partners serve kids and families in Wayzata Public Schools.

 We have three primary functions: